 *git help -a or git help –a or git help –all

-Enter the git command and after that hit the enter key on your keyboard to execute the command.
+Enter the git command, and then hit the enter key on your keyboard to execute the command.

-Note: After executing the command, if you want to come out from that console then you can hit the Q button on your keyboard.
+Note: After executing the command, you can hit the Q button on your keyboard if you want to come out from that console.

 This will show you all the available commands in Git.
 If you scroll down to the end after each command, you will see three lines of information.
 This is constant no matter what command you execute.

-The text is saying that the command may have been meant to have two dashes, but instead only has one. let us move to the next section where we can discuss how we can use the help command with a particular command.
+The text says that the command may have been meant to have two dashes but only has one.
+Let us move to the next section, where we can discuss how we can use the help command with a particular command.

 If you need help with a particular command, it’s easy to find.
-In the section above, we listed all of the available commands in git.
-If you don’t know a particular command or want to learn more about it, this is a great resource.
+In the section above, we listed all of the available commands in Git.
+This is a great resource if you don’t know a particular command or want to learn more about it.
 If you already know the name of the command you’re looking for, you can also find its syntax here.

-In both cases, you can use the following steps, which will tell you about the particular command in detail.
+In both cases, you can use the following steps to tell you about the particular command in detail.

 - Choose a command on which you want to know